Brand Designer vs Brand Strategist [What’s the difference]

 More recently, brand strategists have evolved as a result of their expertise in establishing brands in industries like copywriting, design, and digital marketing.

-These strategists are supplying the growing need of entrepreneurs of smaller companies to create brands with sound strategic.
+These strategists are supplying the growing need of entrepreneurs of smaller companies to create brands with sound strategies.

 How Much Money Does a Brand Designer Make?
 (Salaries for Brand Designer Jobs)